mahdie-dolatabadi/IPF-prediction-using-deep-learning/README.md

 enrichment for its prediction.
 The proposed method achieved a Laplace Log-Likelihood score of −6.508, outperforming prior methods and demonstrating superior predictive capabilities.
 These results highlight the potential of advanced deep learning techniques to provide more accurate and timely predictions, offering a transformative approach to the diagnosis and management of IPF, with implications for improved patient outcomes and therapeutic advancements.
+Code Availability: GitHub}
-Code Availability:[GitHub](https://github.com/mahdie-dolatabadi/IPF-prediction-using-deep-learning)}, }
+}